 Activity Type:Digitization/Online Information Access

-Project OverviewThe Minnesota Department of Natural Resources (DNR) and Pollution Control Agency (PCA) each collect similar information on streams in Minnesota such as water quality, fish species presence, or the quality of fish habitat.
-For example, DNR might sample stream fish to assess whether the agency’s management activities such as fishing regulations or stocking are creating good angling opportunities for the public, while PCA might sample fish to assess whether a stream meets regulatory standards for a healthy fish community.
+Project OverviewThe Minnesota Department of Natural Resources (DNR) and Minnesota Pollution Control Agency (MPCA) each collect similar information on streams in Minnesota such as water quality, fish species presence, or the quality of fish habitat.
+For example, the DNR might sample stream fish to assess whether the agency’s management activities such as fishing regulations or stocking are creating good angling opportunities for the public, while MPCA might sample fish to assess whether a stream meets regulatory standards for a healthy fish community.
 Even though the reasons for collecting information between agencies may differ, the information collected by each agency could help the other to better fulfill its mission without needing collect it themselves.
-However, at present the PCA has its own database for storing stream information, while DNR has no central location to store information.
-This project will develop a database that will store DNR stream data, and will use a format that facilitates sharing of stream information between the agencies.
+However, at present the MPCA has its own database for storing stream information, while the DNR has no central location to store information.
+This project will develop a database that will store DNR's stream data, and will use a format that facilitates sharing of stream information between the agencies.
 A further goal is to increase public access to information by eventually developing of a webpage similar to the DNR’s Lakefinder that will allow easy access to stream information from multiple agencies.
 Because each program often has different reasons or methods for collecting and information on streams, the project must account for each program’s needs while maintaining a structure where data can be shared.
-When complete, the new database and data sharing capability will allow for better access to available data on streams that will better inform stream and watershed management decisions by DNR, MPCA, other potential partners, and the public.
+When complete, the new database and data sharing capability will allow for better access to available data on streams that will better inform stream and watershed management decisions by the DNR, the MPCA, other potential partners, and the public.

 About the Issue